Positive representations over real closed fields: Real spectrum compactification of -positive representations Real spectrum compactification of Theta-positive representations

-We would like to say that the representations representing points in the boundary of the set of (Archimedean) $\Theta$-positive representations are exactly the $\Theta$-positive representations over non-Archimedean fields, in other words (using \Cref{lem: Characterizing closures of closed semi-algebraic sets}) that $\Pos_\Theta(\Gamma,G)_{\Fb} = \Pos_\Theta(\Gamma,G_{\Fb})$.
-This is true only for cocompact Fuchsian groups.
-However, as we have seen in \Cref{subsection: ExNonFramablePosRepr}, in the non-cocompact case, there are examples of $\Theta$-positive representations over non-Archimedean fields that are not $\Theta$-frameable.
-In fact we have \Cref{coro:Positive = limit of positive}, whose statement we recall here.
+Assume now that $G$ has a $\Theta$-positive structure as in \Cref{def: theta positive structure}.
+We denote by $\overline{\Pos}_\Theta(\Gamma,G)$ the closure of $\Pos_\Theta(\Gamma,G)$ inside the compact space $\rsp\Hom(\Gamma,G)$.
+We would like to say that the representations representing points in the boundary of the set of (Archimedean) $\Theta$-positive representations are exactly the $\Theta$-positive representations over non-Archimedean fields.
+This is true for cocompact Fuchsian groups.
+In contrast, in the non-cocompact case, we constructed in \Cref{subsection: ExNonFramablePosRepr} examples of $\Theta$-positive representations over non-Archimedean fields that are not $\Theta$-frameable, hence cannot are not limits of $\Theta$-positive representations over $\Rb$ (which are frameable by \Cref{coro: positive => frameable over R}).
+This is summarized in \Cref{coro:Positive = limit of positive}, whose statement we recall here.